 Outside of class, I had been thinking a lot about video games and what they might be able to teach us about doing digital humanities (and this was partly as a surrogate for not being able to play them during the semester).
 So I had been watching a lot of YouTube videos and I came across this guy named George Weidman, AKA Super Bunnyhop (this video in particular):

 He reviews video games, but he’s also a “vernacular digital humanist” if such people can be said to exist.
 He looks at the mechanics of games and how they make players behave through subscribing to those mechanics.
 He engages in issues of historical significance in thinking about the ways video games do or do not contain elements for long term digital curation and preservation so that they can be played and enjoyed in the future.
-What was valuable for me is the way in which Weidman approaches and critiques the technical aspects of game play in a way that are deeply engaging to humanists.
+What was valuable for me is the way in which Weidman approaches and critiques the technical aspects of game play in a way that is deeply engaging to humanists.
 And he’s doing it on YouTube.
 And he’s doing it in a way that I think is similar to the kind of situation that we find ourselves in now as digital humanities scholars inside the academy.
 Like gamers, we are given things to play with that were not designed by us and the rhetorics which informed their creation force us into ways of interaction and behavior through the way they were designed.
 But we are also in a position to be fully cognizant of the implications of the tools we use.

 Anyway, the point being that all of this stuff began to fit together around the same time in a way that changed my thinking with regard to this issue.
 In my big long post about video games I talked about play as being work: and I think the same kind of approach can be taken with regards to digital humanities.
 We have a whole bunch of tools with which to play around with but we should be engaging in “theoretical play” and not being naïve about the tools we use and the ways in which we use them.
 The structure of this class actually has the result of encouraging theoretical play by presenting both a range of really fun things to tinker around with, and a critical framework which we can bring with us in our engagement with those tools.
 And I think it’s an eminently practical approach for navigating the real world of digital humanities in which we are forced to take advantage of whatever tools are available to us and yet not be so paralyzed by critique that no work ever actually gets done.